conduktor/conduktor-docs/src/pages/changelog/Gateway-3.3.0.md

 ### New V2 APIs and CLI support

-We are proud to introduce a whole new API for the Gateway, which is designed to work seamlessly with our CLI.
-You can now deploy Gateway resources using infra-as-code with easy to use and clearly defined concepts:
+We’re excited to introduce our new Gateway API, designed for seamless integration with our CLI.
+This update allows you to deploy Gateway resources using infrastructure-as-code with straightforward, clearly defined concepts:
 - Interceptor
 - GatewayServiceAccount
 - GatewayGroup